fachrihawari/tempoday/README.md

 # TempoDay

 TempoDay is a privacy-focused, calendar-centric personal management app designed for simplicity and productivity.
-It allows users to manage to-do lists, daily notes (diary-like), and basic financial records, all linked to specific dates within a clean, intuitive calendar interface.
+It allows users to manage to-do lists, daily notes (diary-like), and financial records, all linked to specific dates within a clean, intuitive calendar interface.

 ## Features

-### 1. Calendar-Centric Navigation
-Tap a date to see and manage all your entries for that day.
+- [x] **Calendar-Centric Navigation**: Tap a date to see and manage all your entries for that day.

-### 2. Day View Sections
-Each day is divided into three main sections:

-#### A. To-Do List
+- [x] **To-Do List**:
-- Add, view, and complete tasks for the selected date.
+  - [x] Add, view, and complete tasks for the selected date.
+  - [x] Organize tasks by priority with visual indicators.
-- Tasks are saved locally and completion status is persistent.
+  - [x] Tasks are saved locally and completion status is persistent.

-#### B. Daily Note (Diary)
+- [x] **Daily Note (Diary)**:
-- Write and edit a daily note for each date.
+  - [x] Write and edit a daily note for each date.
-- Notes are saved locally and can be updated anytime.
+  - [x] Notes are saved locally and can be updated anytime.

-#### C. Financial Records
+  - [x] Full-text search across all notes.
+- [x] **Financial Records**:
-- Add income or expense transactions for the day.
+  - [x] Add income or expense transactions for the day.
-- Each entry includes a description, amount, and type (income/expense).
+  - [x] Each entry includes a description, amount, and type (income/expense).
-- Daily summary: total income, total expenses, and net balance.
+  - [x] Daily summary: total income, total expenses, and net balance.
+  - [x] Categorized spending insights with automatic summaries.

-### 3. Local Data Storage & Privacy
+- [x] **Local Data Storage & Privacy**:
-- All data is stored locally on your device for privacy and offline access.
+  - [x] All data is stored locally on your device for privacy and offline access.
-- No cloud sync or user accounts required.
+  - [x] No cloud sync or user accounts required.
-- Your information never leaves your device, ensuring complete privacy and control.
+  - [x] Your information never leaves your device, ensuring complete privacy and control.

-### 4. Simple, Clean UI
+- [x] **Simple, Clean UI**:
-- Responsive design for mobile and desktop.
+  - [x] Responsive design for mobile and desktop.
-- Clear separation between to-dos, notes, and finances.
+  - [x] Clear separation between to-dos, notes, and finances.
-- Easy navigation between dates and sections.
+  - [x] Easy navigation between dates and sections.
+  - [x] Fully implemented dark mode for night owls and aesthetic lovers.
+- [x] **Advanced Features**:
+  - [x] Natural language input for tasks, notes, and transactions (e.g., "Buy groceries tomorrow" or "Spent $50 on lunch").
+  - [x] Powerful search to find any task, note, or transaction instantly.
+  - [x] Seamless donation integration via RevenueCat to support development.

+For more details, check out the [About TempoDay](about.md) file.

 ## Technology Stack
-- **Framework:** Svelte 5
+- **Framework:** Svelte 5 - Leveraging the latest reactive magic with runes for a seamless development experience.
-- **Styling:** Tailwind CSS
+- **Styling:** Tailwind CSS - Robust dark mode support and utility-first design for rapid UI development.
-- **Local Storage:** IndexedDB (via Dexie.js)
+- **Local Storage:** IndexedDB (via Dexie.js) - Ensuring all data is stored locally for privacy and offline access.
+- **Build Tool:** Vite - Lightning-fast builds and optimized performance for modern web apps.

 ## Getting Started